 If you like this recipe you might also enjoy:

-I get my ingredients from Thrive Market.
+I get a lot of my ingredients from Thrive Market.
 Thrive Market has been a game changer for me eating gluten free.
 They have so many options I can’t get at my rural grocery stores!
 Use this link to get 25% off your first order!Print

 This easy recipe for gluten free banana cake is super moist!
 I like this cake best with homemade chocolate frosting.
 This cake is simple to make from scratch and includes sour cream to keep it fluffy.